PrathamDeora/Git-Cheatsheet/Github Cheat Sheet/Readme.md

-this is cheatSheet for git.
+#This is cheatSheet for git.